-During the study phase, as the mission's concept is more clearly defined, requirements in the preliminary DSA are revised.
-The resulting documentation of services and costs become the DSA to be signed by appropriate Project and Network representatives.
-DSA's identify all mission operations requirements, including those provided by non-DSMS sources, becoming a source of end-to-end operations information and documenting any cost analyses leading to the selection of non-DSMS services.
+During the concept study phase (Phase-A or Step-2), as the mission's concept is more clearly defined, requirements in the letter will be revised.
+The resulting documentation of services and costs will be captured in the DSN Service Agreement (DSA) to be signed by appropriate Project and Network representatives by CDR.
+The DSA will identify all mission operations requirements, including those provided by non-DSN sources, becoming a source of end-to-end operations information and documenting any cost analyses leading to the selection of non-IND services.

-The primary DSMS point of contact for this AO is the Plans and Commitments Office Manager (Organization 920):
+The IND point of contact for DSN services is the Systems Engineering and Commitments Office:

-Richard B. Miller
+Dwight Holmes

-Manager, IND DSMS Plans and Commitments Office 920
+Commitments Engineer

 Jet Propulsion Laboratory

-M/S 303-402
+M/S 126-238

 4800 Oak Grove Drive

 Pasadena, California 91109-8099

-Phone: (818) 354-1515; FAX: (818) 393-1692
+Phone: (818) 354-6224; FAX: (818) 393-2606

-e-mail: richard.b.miller@jpl.nasa.gov
+e-mail: dwight.holmes@jpl.nasa.gov